astrotuna201/Haaga_et_al_insolation/README.md

 Latitudinal summer energy data was precomputed for a range of summer energy thresholds using the code accompanying *Huybers, Peter.
 "Early Pleistocene glacial cycles and the integrated summer insolation forcing."
 Science 313.5786 (2006): 508-511*.
 These files are located in the `data/Integrated_summer_energy/` folder, and there is one file for each latitude.

 #### Global sea level (GSL)
-The GSL data are found in the `data/` folder.
-There is one file for each age model.
+The GSL data are from *Spratt, Rachel M., and Lorraine E. Lisiecki.
+"A Late Pleistocene sea level stack."
+Climate of the Past 12.4 (2016): 1079* and are found in the `data/` folder.
+Spratt and Lisiecki's age assignments for GSL is based on the LR04 stack, which is tuned to an ice model forced by insolation.
+Here, we have modified the GSL record to age model with orbitally independent age assignments.
+There is one `.txt` file in the `data/` folder for each age model.
 In the manuscript, we focus on the age model with orbitally independent age assignments ('speleoice').

 ### Preprocessing
 Loading the data used in the paper is done with the `preprocessing/preprocessing.R` script.
 Running this generates a data table containing all the necessary data for the CCM analyses, which is saved in the file `analysis/compiled_data`.